 These questions only lead to more questions:

 Why is there a puddle of water on the floor?
-Why am I so obsessed with its presence and [in] authenticity?
-Why can’t I just make a joke and move on, rather than stand here and try to figure it out so that I can explain it to my friends?
+Why am I so consumed with its presence and authenticity?
 Why does this work want me to want it to be art?

 Perhaps that is the most important, most revealing question, as a viewer.